Greg DiAntonio Memorial Non Profit Charity Event

 The Greg DiAntonio Memorial Foundation was presented with the "Partner of the Year" award at the Recovery Court Graduation ceremony.
 Although I received the award on behalf of the Foundation, I wanted you to know that you all are also the recipient of the award by supporting and contributing to the Foundation from the simple purchase of a ticket to a charitable donation.
 The Greg DiAntonio Memorial Foundation would not of received the Partnership of the year award without all of you.
 It is to all of you we are now presenting this award.

 Our dear friend Darleen Kelly passed away suddenly at the young age of 53.
 She was a loving and nurturing soul who cared so deeply for those in need.
 Her family has asked that donations in her memory be made to Greg‘s Memorial Fund.
 They know that our commitment to helping others parallels Darleen‘s.
 Now her earthly mission will continue through the generosity of friends and the work we do through Greg‘s Foundation.
 Thank you to the Kelly family for giving us the opportunity to perpetuate Darleen’s name in such a selfless way.!
-Together we will make a difference !!

 Kelly Sullivan and Jim Keever